 Session Management with Proxy Rotation

-For sustained scraping, maintain sessions with proper cookie handling and rotate proxies to distribute requests.
+For sustained scraping, maintain sessions with proper cookie handling and rotate proxies.

 from curl_cffi import requests